jiforcen/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image20]

 ###Test a Model on New Images

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are seven German traffic signs that I found on the web:
+In cell 19 we can seven signal from the web, here also:

 ![alt text][image5]

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.
+The code for making predictions on my final model is located cell 22 of the Ipython notebook.

 Here are the results of the prediction: